Fort Worth chief: ‘absolutely no excuse’ for woman’s killing

 “The Fort Worth Police Department is going about the task of providing a defense for this officer,” said Lee Merritt, an attorney for the Jefferson family.

-Interim Police Chief Ed Kraus himself declared there was “absolutely no excuse” for the killing and said Jefferson behaved as any Texas homeowner would have if he or she had heard a prowler.
+Interim Police Chief Ed Kraus himself declared there was “absolutely no excuse” for the killing and said Jefferson behaved as any Texas homeowner would have on hearing a prowler.
 It wasn’t clear from the warrant whether Dean even saw her weapon through the glass.

 The killing early Saturday shocked people across the U.S. and led many black people to wonder once more whether they are no longer safe from police in their homes.
-Earlier this month, a white former Dallas officer got 10 years in prison for murder for killing a black neighbor in his own apartment.
+Earlier this month, a white former Dallas officer was convicted of murder and sentenced to 10 years in prison for killing a black neighbor in his own apartment.
 She said she mistook his place for hers and thought he was an intruder.

 Dean, 34, resigned and was arrested Monday for firing a single bullet through a windowpane while investigating a neighbor’s report about the front door being left open at Jefferson’s home.
 Jefferson was staying up late, playing video games with her nephew.